sessionstar/oopsla20-artifact/README.md

 The produced table corresponds (up to column renaming) to Table 1 from the paper.

-(**TODO:** explain the script arguments: 1. explain the option to adjust n, 2. option to adjust how many times the example are run; 3.explain the option to run remotely)

 &#167;[2.1](#benchmark-table-1) explains in details how to compare the produced results with the paper.

 ---